jonlpersson/ed-latimore/site/_posts/2021-03-13-8-steps-to-making-friends-as-an-adult.md

 ## Step out of your comfort zone

-This is huge for my introverts and people with social anxiety.&nbsp;
+This is huge for my introverts and people with social anxiety.

 If you’re gonna make friends as a full grown adult, there’s no reason to be intimidated.
 These approaches will get you started, but they’re not the entirety of friendship.